 6.2 Quality Objectives and Planning to Achieve Them

 The organization must establish quality objectives at relevant functions, levels, and processes.
 The quality objectives must be consistent with the quality policy.
 If practicable it must be measurable.
 It must be based on applicable requirements.
-It must be relevant to conformity of products and services and enhancement of customer satisfaction.
+It must be relevant to the conformity of products and services and the enhancement of customer satisfaction.
 It must be monitored and communicated.
 It must be updated as appropriate.
 The organization should maintain a documented information on the quality objectives.

 When planning how to achieve the quality objectives, the organization must determine what will be done; what resources will be required; who will be responsible; when it will be completed; how the results will be evaluated.